Crime in Cincinnati: Earliest years

 Controversies over law enforcement quickly followed the establishment of government in the community: the military commander at Fort Washington deemed the region to be under his government, rejecting any authority set up by the settlers.
 When a second crime was reported to Judge McMillan, the accused fled to the fort for refuge, and the commander ordered Losantiville's court to renounce its jurisdiction.
 The judge replied with a message suggesting that the commander mind his own business, and blows ensued when a detachment of soldiers was sent to arrest the judge.

 However, permanent civilian law enforcement was established soon after the incident.
 In August 1788, the Northwest Territory legislature, meeting in Marietta, had enacted an enabling act creating a Court of Quarter Sessions for the region, and local residents quickly took advantage of the law's provisions; William McMillan was named one of the court's first judges.

 Crime over time

 Overall violent crime reached an all-time low in 2022; rape and robbery went up that year, while homicides and aggravated assaults decreased.
-Property crimes went up in 2022, primarily drive by an increase in auto thefts.
+Property crimes went up in 2022, primarily driven by an increase in auto thefts.

-Using FBI data for 2019, Cincinnati ranks 19th in the 100 most populous cities in the U.S. for overall crime rate (includes both violent and property crime).
+Using FBI data for 2023-2024, Cincinnati ranks 14th in the 100 most populous cities in the U.S. for overall crime rate (includes both violent and property crime).

-Homicides reached a record high 94 in 2020, and the record was matched in 2021.
-There were 78 homicides in 2022; of those, 64 involved a firearm.
+Homicides reached a record high 96 in 2020, and the record was matched in 2021.
+There were 87 homicides in 2022; of those, 78 involved a firearm.

 The City of Cincinnati publishes several public safety dashboards online: